 - Customize accessibly.
 If you customize the radio buttons, ensure they continue to meet the the accessibility requirements that apply to all form controls.

-- Use fieldset and legend.
-Group related radio buttons together with
+Use fieldset and legend.
+Group related radio buttons

 <fieldset>and describe the group with

-- Use proper labels and attributes.
-Each radio button should have a
+Use proper labels and attributes.
+Each radio button

 <label>.
 Associate the two by matching the